Please, someone, direct me to this post in a couple of week’s time when I am tearing my hair out on Social Media!!

-So, for many of us the Summer holidays have already begun and the 6-7 week break is stretching out ahead of us.
-I always start off the Summer holidays feeling very optimistic and excited at the prospect of having my little people to hang out with.
-Testament to that is that I actually arrived at school 15 minutes EARLY today to collect them – that is not a normal thing for me at all.
+So, for many of us, the Summer holidays have already begun and the 6-7 week break is stretching out ahead of us.
+I always start off the Summer holidays feeling very optimistic, full of the joys of positive parenting and excited at the prospect of having my little people to hang out with.
+A testament to that is that I actually arrived at school 15 minutes EARLY today to collect them – that is not a normal thing for me at all.

 Take time to ‘detox from school’